You’re currently reading Chapter 7, Part 5 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 In addition to creating the actual repeating pattern for your fabric or surface designs, you also need to know how to manage them.

 These tutorials will show you the quickest ways to resize, rotate or position them on your fashion designs.

 You’ll also learn how to spec one repeat tile for production, or break patterns apart to use the motifs in other parts of your work.

 How to Change the Size / Scale or Direction of a Repeating Pattern Swatch in Illustrator

 I was at an onsite corporate training once.
 The senior designer told me how she was changing the size of her patterns, and I almost died. #notreallybutitwaspainful

 In all seriousness, I couldn’t believe how much time she was WASTING.

-Seriously guys, if you’re doing this – or if there’s a chance your staff is doing this (do you wonder why your edit requests take SO long?), we need to have a SERIOUS chat.
+Seriously guys, if you’re doing this — or if there’s a chance your staff or subcontractors are doing this (do you wonder why those edit requests take SO long?), we need to have a SERIOUS chat.